robmarkcole/Hue-sensors-HASS/README.md

 ## Installation

 Place the `custom_components` folder in your configuration directory (or add its contents to an existing `custom_components` folder).
 You need to set up your [Hue bridge](https://www.home-assistant.io/integrations/hue) first.

-Alternatively it can be installed via [HACS](https://hacs.xyz/).
+Alternatively install via [HACS](https://hacs.xyz/).

 ## Configuration

-Once installed you need to setup the `huesensor` integration in your configuration.
+Once installed add to your configuration:

 ```
 binary_sensor:
   - platform: huesensor
+remote:
+  - platform: huesensor
 device_tracker:
-  - platform: huesensor
-sensor:
-  - platform: huesensor
-remote:
   - platform: huesensor
 ```